Guides

 Explicit scopes for Private and Corporate contexts

 Your requests will operate in either a "private" or a "corporate" context in our platform.
 This is an abstraction layer provided by our platform so that you need to know less about how specific banks are implementing and separating private/corporate access to account information and payment operations.
 The context is selected by specifying an additional "private" or "corporate" scope when requesting an access token from our auth endpoint.
-The examples in our tutorials shows how it can be done.
+Our guides show examples in the corporate scope.

 X-Request-ID